Skip to content

 Spectral uses domain events to decouple worlds and platform and coordinate cross-cutting workflows.
 Events flow from publishers through the LISTEN/NOTIFY + transactional outbox substrate (per ADR-044) to registered handlers, enabling spectral.platform to trigger actions in spectral.worlds (and vice versa) without direct imports.
 The substrate envelope shape lives in spectral.core.events; producer-owned typed event payloads live in <producer>.contracts.events.* per ADR-065 D2.

 Event payloads are frozen Pydantic models living in <producer>.contracts.events.* per ADR-065 D2 (one module per event; the producing context is the single source of truth for the wire shape).
-The substrate envelope (spectral.core.events.envelope.EventEnvelope) carries event_id, event_type, event_version, occurred_at, source, target, workspace_id, payload: dict[str, Any], idempotency_key, and trace_context per ADR-044 D6.
+The substrate envelope (spectral.core.events.envelope.EventEnvelope) carries event_id, event_type, event_version, occurred_at, source, target, domain_id, payload: dict[str, Any], idempotency_key, and trace_context per ADR-044 D6.
 The catalog of existing events lives at Events.

 Consumers parse the envelope payload through their own local <EventName>Event model per ADR-065 D4 (consumer ACL pattern); they never import the producer’s typed payload class outside tests/contracts/.
 See Contract Surfaces for the categorical split between substrate, producer-owned contracts, and framework-layer bridge tools.

 The tables below split events by current state.
 Live events have producer-owned typed payload modules shipping in <context>.contracts.events.* (catalogued at Events) with bilateral contract tests in tests/contracts/.
-Planned events are part of the alpha-substrate plan; their payload modules + bilateral contract tests land with the epics that produce them.
+Planned events are part of the substrate plan; their payload modules + bilateral contract tests land with the epics that produce them.
 The Planned table captures the wire shape and consumer expectations so downstream design proceeds against a stable contract.

 All inter-context payload locations below follow ADR-065 D2 (producer-owned typed payloads in <producer>.contracts.events.*); per-row citations of D2 are omitted for scannability.